12 Stretches for Moms After a Long Day - Baby Chick

 Hip-flexor lunges

-Chasing after your toddler can be damaging to your lower back and hips.
+Chasing after your toddler can strain your lower back and hips.
 It can contribute to tight hip flexors.
-Hip flexor lunges can help.
+Hip flexor lunges can help release tension in these areas.

 Get into a lunge position with your back knee on the floor and press your hips forward until you feel a stretch in the front of that thigh.
 Hold for 30 seconds and repeat on the other side.